 In this context, IOM aims to constantly enhance the quality of its resettlement activities.
 This is done as part of the Organization’s principled and people‑centred programming and in the interest of assisting the people as best we can.
 Upon request by receiving states, IOM supports the resettlement and admission of vulnerable refugees by:

 - Facilitating selection missions and visa processing

-- Providing pre-departure health assessments, orientation and information
+- Providing pre‑departure health activities

 - Providing post‑arrival integration support

 IOM can also provide post‑arrival integration support to resettled refugees.
 There is a wide range of possible supporting activities that aim to facilitate resettled refugees’ early integration and empower them to better navigate their new society.
 Examples include post‑arrival orientation sessions, the provision of direct support, or the facilitation of enhanced engagement with the receiving community.

 To assist refugees in need of resettlement, IOM provides comprehensive movement assistance that includes in‑country and international transportation.
 While most refugees travel by scheduled commercial air service, certain operations need tailor‑made arrangements and the use of charter flights.

 Depending on the complexity of the route and the needs of the refugees, operational and/or medical escorts can be provided to support the beneficiaries during their travel.
 IOM’s well‑versed movement procedures, professional staff and its partnerships help to ensure smooth journeys, regardless of the departure and destination location.